meganesu/personal-site-v2/src/blog/tips-for-remote-workshops/tips-for-remote-workshops.md

 - **Overcommunicate expectations about pre-work.**
   - Many of the issues that came up in the first part of the workshop were related to students trying to install the necessary tools.
 We'd included installation instructions in the workshop description and asked students to complete them ahead of time, but we could have been better about sending out reminders.
 Next time, I'd want to clearly communicate that we won't be spending time in the workshop helping people troubleshoot their setups.
 Instead, we could hold an office hours session a few days before the workshop, where folks can drop in and get individualized help with debugging.
 - **Set up contingency plans** ahead of time, to unblock workshop attendees who have trouble setting up the tools or project on their own computers.
-  - A few days before the workshop, I tried to test out the curriculum on my boyfriend, but he wasn't able to install Gatsby on his laptop, which blocked him from doing the rest of the workshop.
+  - A few days before the workshop, I tried to test out the curriculum on my partner, but he wasn't able to install Gatsby on his laptop, which blocked him from doing the rest of the workshop.
 I started setting up a CodeSandbox starter project, so that he and other participants could have a controlled environment where they could work on the project without fighting with installers.
 But I was new to CodeSandbox and couldn't figure it out in time for the workshop.
 Next time, I'd like to prepare the backup plan in advance.

 ## Wrap It Up